 Thomas is an actor from County Armagh, currently based in Dublin.
-He graduated from the University of Surrey in 1993 with a BA (Hons) degree in drama, and has gone on to work in film, television, radio and theatre.
-After a sabbatical of a few years away from acting, when he lived in Spain teaching English and Drama, Thomas is back and raring to go.
+He graduated from the University of Surrey in 1993 with a BA (Hons) degree in drama and has gone on to work in film, television, radio and theatre.

 Thomas has worked all over the UK and Ireland with notable theatre jobs being a No 1 tour of ‘Stones in his Pockets’, ‘Women on the Verge of HRT’ at Oldham Coliseum and a residency at the Bush Theatre, London in ‘Language Roulette’ with Tinderbox Theatre Company.

 Thomas co-wrote and acted in the short film Wee Bastards?
 With Notasuch films, Belfast.
-The film has had nearly a quarter of a million views on YouTube.
+The film has had over a quarter of a million views on YouTube.

 His TV and Film credits include ‘Coronation Street’ (ITV), ‘Eureka Street’ (BBC), ‘Mystery’ (CiTV), ‘Shergar’ (Blue Rider Pictures) and ‘Crossmaheart’ (Lexington Films).

 Thomas has worked on many radio plays, including ‘The Radio Nations Comedy Cup’ (BBC) ‘To Encourage the Others’ (BBC) and the Doctor Who themed play ‘Regenerations’ (BBC).

 Listen to Thomas as Sgt.
 Cooper – English accent, McCracken – Northern Irish accent, Mr. Clifford – American accent, from the BBC radio play ‘To encourage the Others’.